Cxemcast 038 – Nikolajev

 13. T.V.
 Out - Lights Out (Greg Beato Remix)

 You're one of the founders of Lekker club in Tallinn.
-Why did you decide to open it?
-How hard was it?
+How did you decide to open it?
+Have you faced any difficulties?

-Yes, my friends and it opened it six months ago.
+Yes, we’ve opened it six months ago together with my friends.
 Tallinn really lacked a decent club.
-In fact, there was no night life in the city as well as no places with an interesting, high-quality program.
-Of course, it is difficult to open a club in the city, where most people are used to going to bars with free entrance in order to communicate, but not to dance.
-All seemed stuck in some strange state between ignorance and boredom.
-I think that we should be more open to something new.
-Moreover, small local scene is a difficulty for club opening.
-That is why we’ve recently decided to create a record label, which will issue our own records and releases from other Estonian artists.
+In fact, there was no night life in the city, nor any places with an interesting, high-quality program.
+Of course, it is difficult to open a club in such a city, where most of people are used to going to bars with free entrance in order to communicate, but not to dance.
+Everything seemed stuck in some strange state between ignorance and boredom.
+I think we should be more open to new things.
+Moreover, the small scale of the local scene is also a difficulty for opening a club.
+That is why we’ve recently decided to create a record label, which will issue our own records and releases by other Estonian artists.

-It turns out that in Tallinn there are no other clubs except Lekker?
+So there are no other clubs in Tallinn except for Lekker?

 There was a bar called Protest, which was the main place for everybody to go, the legendary bar...
-I used to work there when I was 16 and started DJing there.
-However, Protest has been shut down recently and it is planned to build another skyscraper in its place.
+I used to work there when I was 16, and started DJing there.
+However, Protest has been shut down recently and the construction of yet another skyscraper is planned in its place.
 There are several parties in Tallinn that move from place to place.
-For example, Mutant Disco, organized by Raul Saaremets for the past eighteen years.
+For example, Mutant Disco organized by Raul Saaremets has existed for the past eighteen years.

 I would say that we have pretty good relations.
-We are not limited in time and can continue the parties until people are gone.
-It is funny though, but Lekker is situated near the central square of the city and the city council is located just above us.
-Actually, it's not the best place for the club due to increased attention to us.
+We are not limited in time, the parties continue till all the people are gone.
+It is funny though, that Lekker is situated near the central square of the city, and the city council is located just above.
+Actually, it's not the best place for a club because of increased attention to us.

-I heard about an existing segregation of Estonian and Russian population.
-Does it find a reflection in the night life?
+I’ve heard about the existing segregation between Estonian and Russian populations.
+Does it reflect in the night life?
 Is it true that there are parties only for Russians or, vice versa, only for Estonians?

 Unfortunately, it is true, we hardly intersect.
 Of course, I have a few friends among the Russians, but it can’t be taken into account.
 It even was the main reason why I started a series of parties called "Dima".
 I wanted to attract Russian-speaking youth that likes the same music as we do, but stays at home.
 So far, there is not much to boast about, but I don’t lose hope to see Estonians and Russians together on the dance floor.